| Chinchilla

 play.
 However, plastic versions should be avoided to avoid getting chewed on by

+the chinchilla.
 By providing them with a variety of toys you can help keep them active

 and healthy.
 Chinchillas love to chew, so you will probably want to protect your